amspector100/knockpy/README.md

 # Knockpy

 A python implementation of the knockoffs framework for variable selection.
+See https://amspector100.github.io/knockpy/ for detailed documentation and tutorials.

 ## Installation